 Estate Tax Exemptions

-Marital Deduction.
-A deceased person's estate can pass tax free to a surviving spouse, as long as the surviving spouse is a U.S. citizen and the deceased spouse's interest in the estate passes to the surviving spouse outright (in other words, the property transfers directly to the spouse upon the decedents death).
+Marital deduction: A deceased person's estate can pass tax-free to a surviving spouse, as long as the surviving spouse is a U.S. citizen and the deceased spouse's interest in the estate passes directly to the spouse upon the decedent's death).

-Other deductions.
-Other deductions against the gross estate include certain administrative expenses, funeral expenses, claims against the estate, certain taxes and other indebtedness and charitable bequests.
+Other deductions: Other deductions against the gross estate include probate expenses, funeral expenses, debts owed by the estate, taxes owed by the estate, and charitable bequests.

 Filing the Estate Tax Return

-The executor, personal representative, or person in possession of the estate's assets must file the estate tax return within nine months of the decedent's death.
-The estate can apply for a six-month extension of time to file, but the taxes must be paid within nine months of the decedent's death.
+The executor, personal representative, or person in possession of the estate's assets must file the estate tax return within nine months of the decedent's date of death.
+The estate can apply for a six-month extension to file, but the taxes must be paid within nine months of the decedent's death.
 The time for payment of the estate tax may be extended in certain circumstances.

-Questions About Estate and Gift Taxes?
+Questions About Gift Taxes and Estate Taxes?
 Talk to an Attorney

 An experienced tax attorney or estate planning attorney can answer your questions about strategies you can use to reduce your liability for taxes due after death.